n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlecloudrealtimedatabase.md

 # Google Cloud Realtime Database

-The Google Cloud Realtime Database node allows you to automate work in the Google Cloud Realtime Database platform and integrate Google Cloud Realtime Database with other applications. n8n has built-in support for a wide range of Google Cloud Realtime Database features, including writing, deleting, getting, and appending databases.
+The Google Cloud Realtime Database node allows you to automate work in Google Cloud Realtime Database, and integrate Google Cloud Realtime Database with other applications. n8n has built-in support for a wide range of Google Cloud Realtime Database features, including writing, deleting, getting, and appending databases.

 On this page, you'll find a list of operations the Drift node supports and links to more resources.

 !!! note "Credentials"
-    Refer to the [Google Cloud Realtime Database credentials](https://docs.n8n.io/integrations/builtin/credentials/google/) for guidance on setting up authentication.
+    Refer to [Google Cloud Realtime Database credentials](https://docs.n8n.io/integrations/builtin/credentials/google/) for guidance on setting up authentication.

 !!! note "Examples and templates"
     For usage examples and templates to help you get started, take a look at n8n's [Google Cloud Realtime Database integrations](https://n8n.io/integrations/google-cloud-realtime-database/){:target="_blank" .external-link} list.